One wouldn’t normally associate blockchain with workers’ compensation, two completely different industries that seem worlds apart.

 But as it turns out, the technology is of value to at least one very important entity in the space.

-The Workers’ Compensation Insurance Rating Bureau in California is looking into using blockchain technology as a better, safer, way to get the workers’ comp carriers and agents and brokers access to the massive amount of data the WCIRB collects.
+The Workers’ Compensation Insurance Rating Bureau in California is looking into using blockchain technology as a better, safer, way to get workers’ comp carriers and agents and brokers access to the massive amount of data the WCIRB collects.

 The organization isn’t stopping there.
 It’s funding efforts to look into using behavioral science, machine learning and other digital and technological innovations under an ongoing modernization effort.